panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/k3jfdvtb/)

-`fullName.trim()` has removes the spaces from both start and end of the string, however has keept the space between `Kate` and `Smith` words.
+`fullName.trim()` removes the spaces from both the start and end of the string, however keeps the space between `Kate` and `Smith` words.

 ### 2.2 *string.trimStart()*